sciontc1/MSFS2020-WebView-Panel/README.md

 run `build.bat` which will build the .spb package and create the required folder structure inside the "Build" directory

 # Installing

+1. Download the .zip or release from this repo if available. - https://github.com/sciontc1/MSFS2020-WebView-Panel/archive/refs/heads/master.zip

+2. Extract "MSFS2020-WebView-Panel-master.zip"

-Copy the package to community folder
+3. Copy the folder/package "maximus-ingamepanels-custom" from inside the "Build" folder to your community folder

 Ensure you close and restart MSFS2020 to allow it to "install" the mod, which can be checked by viewing the content manager from within your profile in the main menu of the sim.